nchahare/cv/README.md

 **International travel grant** for attending winter school on Quantitative Systems Biology at International Centre for Theoretical Sciences (ICTS), Bengaluru, India 2019.

 **Awarded scholarship** by Ministry of Human resource and development, India for M.E.
 2014-16.

+## In press

+2023 Invited to be on panel discussion on subject of "Why scientists should care about art?"
+Roundtable discussion was in Catalan [link](https://www.biennalciutaticiencia.barcelona/ca/activitats/que-la-comunitat-cientifica-hauria-dinteressar-se-lart-taula-rodona)

+2022 Interviewed for European Commision funded project, Mechanocontrol, Talked about the inventing novel microfluidic devices. [link](https://mechanocontrol.eu/project-stories-interview-with-nimesh-chahare/)

 ## 👨‍🔧 Technical skills